mpv-player/mpv/DOCS/man/input.rst

     This prefix forces enabling key repeat in any case.
 For a list of commands: the first command determines the repeatability of the whole list (up to and including version 0.33 - a list was always repeatable).
+``nonrepeatable``
+    For some commands, keeping a key pressed runs the command repeatedly.
+    This prefix forces disabling key repeat in any case.
 ``async``
     Allow asynchronous execution (if possible).
 Note that only a few commands will support this (usually this is explicitly documented).
 Some commands